MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 #### allow_users / admin_users authentication

 If you will be working on your own in your JupyterHub instance it will be easiest to use the allow_users / admin_users authentication method.
 This method allows you to specify a user and admin account with a shared password. **It is important that you keep this password a secret and safe!
-If people will get their hands on this they can acces your JupyterHub instance and login as an admin, which can lead to hefty consequences.**
+If people will get their hands on this they can acces your JupyterHub instance and log in as an admin, which can lead to hefty consequences.**

 If you want to make use of this config uncomment the following block of text and comment out the previous block of text seen at the `Dummy authentication` section above: